 • A regulator can verify the mandate existed and was bound to the right agent

-Daily and monthly counters use Redis INCRBYFLOAT with rollback on rejection, ensuring no race conditions under concurrent authorization calls.
-Two simultaneous authorizes that would each fit alone but exceed the limit together are correctly handled — only one succeeds.
+Spend counters are enforced atomically, server-side, so concurrent authorize calls cannot race past a limit.
+Two simultaneous authorizations that would each fit alone but exceed the cap together are handled correctly — only one succeeds.

 Lifecycle